-If you have answered "Yes" to this question in relation to any of the above characteristics, - please go to Question 1. ove characteristics, - please go to Question 1.
-If you have answered "No" in relation to all the protected characteristics, please briefly document your reasons below and attach this to the decision-making papers.
-(It goes without saying that if the lack of impact is obvious, it need only be very briefly noted.)
+If you have answered "Yes" to this question in relation to any of the above characteristics, - please go to Question 1. ie If you have answered "No" in relation to all the protected character please briefly document your reasons below and attach this to the decision-making papers.
+(It goes without saying that if the lack of is obvious, it need only be very briefly noted.)
+9